Polycarbohydrate/awesome-tor/README.md

 > Awesome Tor is a curated list of resources, tools, and applications related to the [Tor network](https://www.torproject.org/).

 > This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

+Tor is a free overlay network for enabling anonymous communication.
+Built on free and open-source software and more than seven thousand volunteer-operated relays worldwide, users can have their Internet traffic routed via a random path through the network.
 ## Contents
 - [Official Manual](#official-manual)
 - [Applications](#applications)